A Brief History of the Royal Courts of Justice

 - the maintenance of appropriate arrangements for the deployment of the judiciary of Northern Ireland and the allocation of work within courts

 The Lady Chief Justice is also Chairman of the NI Judicial Appointments Commission which is based at Headline Building, Victoria Street, Belfast.

-The Office of the Lady Chief Justice provides advice and support to the Lady Chief Justice on the wide range of issues that come before him from whatever source.
+The Office of the Lady Chief Justice provides advice and support to the Lady Chief Justice on the wide range of issues that come before her from whatever source.